cyberark/simple-llm-eval/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to SimplEval!
+Thank you for considering contributing to this project!
 We welcome contributions to improve this project.
 For general contribution and community guidelines, please see the [community repo](https://github.com/cyberark/community).

 Go over this guide to learn how to contribute to the project.